 How a strong editorial plan leads to audience development

-Once you’ve defined exactly what you want to do with your content, it’s time to start doing it.
+Once you’ve defined exactly what you want to do with your content, it’s time to start creating it.
 A common theme among all our posts and resources is that organic audience development is one of the best ways to build trust and loyalty.
 Loyal followers are more likely to take action, and if you’ve targeted your content correctly, users that trust you are more likely to purchase goods or services, click on ads on your pages or subscribe to premium versions of your content.

 A strong editorial plan lets you develop your audience to build that trust and loyalty.
 Some ways that an editorial strategy contributes to audience development include: